-Mitigation measures proposed ensure that there are no residual impacts on the Lower River Shannon SAC or the River Shannon and River Fergus Estuaries SPA.
-The potential impacts identified will be successfully reduced to imperceptible in scale following the implementation of the mitigation measures in this NIS.
-It has therefore been concluded that the proposed works do not pose a risk adversely affecting the integrity of any Natura 2000 site, either alone or in-combination with other plans or projects.
+Mitigation measures proposed ensure that there are no residual impacts on the Lower River Shannon SAC.
+The potential impacts identified, including water quality, disturbance and invasive species, will be successfully reduced to imperceptible in scale following the implementation of the mitigation measures in this NIS.
+It has therefore been concluded that following an examination, analysis and evaluation of the relevant information, including in particular the nature of the predicted impacts from the proposed works, and with the implementation of the mitigation measures proposed, that the proposed works do not pose a risk adversely affecting the integrity of any Natura 2000 site, either alone or in-combination with other plans or projects.